 While there are many popular and well-established events in London, The Lord Mayor’s show is one of the best of the annual events held in the English capital.
-The event can be traced back to the 16th century and the Lord Mayor is the Lord Mayor of the City of London, the historic centre of the wider metropolitan area.
+The event can be traced back to the 13th century, and the Lord Mayor is the Lord Mayor of the City of London, the historic centre of the wider metropolitan area.

-It is important to bear in mind that the role of Lord Mayor within the City of London is a completely different post from the Mayor of London role (held in 2014 by Boris Johnston).
-The Mayor of London role was only set up in 2000 and they are the elected head of the authority of Greater London.
-There has been some confusion, especially for tourists in recent years, about the two Mayors of London but this shouldn’t detract from the nature of the event.
+It is important to bear in mind that the role of Lord Mayor within the City of London is a completely different post from the Mayor of London role (held in 2023 by Sadiq Khan).
+The Mayor of London role was only set up in 2000, and they are the elected head of the authority of Greater London.
+There has been some confusion, especially for tourists in recent years, about the two Mayors of London, but this shouldn’t detract from the nature of the event.

 Alan Yarrow Lord Mayor Elect with the Outgoing Lord Mayor Fiona Woolf.
 Photo: ©The Lord Mayor’s Show.

 The parade is the key component of The Lord Mayor’s Show

 The key component of The Lord Mayor’s Show is based on a parade which, in the current era, is a light look at the traditional elements of British life and which also contains a carnival element.
 The Mayor is sworn in, and then the Lord Mayor and a number of other participants will make their way from Guildhall, in the centre of the City of London, to the edge of the city of Westminster, to the Royal Courts of Justice.
 This enables the new Lord Mayor to swear their allegiance to the Crown.

 There are plenty of places where you can find a good view of the procession, and the route has recently been running from Guildhall along Princes Street to the Bank Junction and then beyond to Mansion House.
 From here, the procession continues alongside Poultry, Cheapside, New Change, on to the churchyard of St Paul’s, onto Ludgate Hill, Fleet Street and then on to the Strand.